A look at COVID-19 vaccinations in Canada on Wednesday, June 16, 2021

 P.E.I. is reporting 12,410 new vaccinations administered over the past seven days for a total of 116,691 doses given.
 The province has administered doses at a rate of 735.622 per 1,000.
 In the province, 10.92 per cent (17,326) of the population has been fully vaccinated.
 There were zero new vaccines delivered to P.E.I. for a total of 128,855 doses delivered so far.
 The province has received enough of the vaccine to give 81 per cent of its population a single dose.
 The province has used 90.56 per cent of its available vaccine supply.

-Nova Scotia is reporting 62,847 new vaccinations administered over the past seven days for a total of 705,565 doses given.
-The province has administered doses at a rate of 722.991 per 1,000.
-In the province, 5.57 per cent (54,361) of the population has been fully vaccinated.
-There were -100 new vaccines delivered to Nova Scotia for a total of 788,770 doses delivered so far.
+Nova Scotia is reporting 67,466 new vaccinations administered over the past seven days for a total of 715,070 doses given.
+The province has administered doses at a rate of 732.73 per 1,000.
+In the province, 6.03 per cent (58,854) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Nova Scotia for a total of 788,770 doses delivered so far.
 The province has received enough of the vaccine to give 81 per cent of its population a single dose.
-The province has used 89.45 per cent of its available vaccine supply.
+The province has used 90.66 per cent of its available vaccine supply.

-New Brunswick is reporting 63,303 new vaccinations administered over the past seven days for a total of 602,894 doses given.
-The province has administered doses at a rate of 772.901 per 1,000.
-In the province, 10.51 per cent (81,981) of the population has been fully vaccinated.
-There were zero new vaccines delivered to New Brunswick for a total of 642,695 doses delivered so far.
-The province has received enough of the vaccine to give 82 per cent of its population a single dose.
-The province has used 93.81 per cent of its available vaccine supply.
+New Brunswick is reporting 60,901 new vaccinations administered over the past seven days for a total of 612,026 doses given.
+The province has administered doses at a rate of 784.608 per 1,000.
+In the province, 11.43 per cent (89,122) of the population has been fully vaccinated.
+There were 50,310 new vaccines delivered to New Brunswick for a total of 693,005 doses delivered so far.
+The province has received enough of the vaccine to give 89 per cent of its population a single dose.
+The province has used 88.31 per cent of its available vaccine supply.

-Ontario is reporting 184,989 new vaccinations administered for a total of 11,529,430 doses given.
-The province has administered doses at a rate of 784.898 per 1,000.
-In the province, 13.87 per cent (2,037,751) of the population has been fully vaccinated.
-There were 865,800 new vaccines delivered to Ontario for a total of 13,019,635 doses delivered so far.
+Ontario is reporting 202,984 new vaccinations administered for a total of 11,732,414 doses given.
+The province has administered doses at a rate of 798.717 per 1,000.
+In the province, 14.97 per cent (2,198,715) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Ontario for a total of 13,019,635 doses delivered so far.
 The province has received enough of the vaccine to give 89 per cent of its population a single dose.
-The province has used 88.55 per cent of its available vaccine supply.
+The province has used 90.11 per cent of its available vaccine supply.

-Manitoba is reporting 14,641 new vaccinations administered for a total of 1,060,597 doses given.
-The province has administered doses at a rate of 770.221 per 1,000.
-In the province, 15.88 per cent (218,659) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Manitoba for a total of 1,154,390 doses delivered so far.
-The province has received enough of the vaccine to give 84 per cent of its population a single dose.
-The province has used 91.88 per cent of its available vaccine supply.
+Manitoba is reporting 16,824 new vaccinations administered for a total of 1,077,421 doses given.
+The province has administered doses at a rate of 782.439 per 1,000.
+In the province, 16.81 per cent (231,464) of the population has been fully vaccinated.
+There were 24,570 new vaccines delivered to Manitoba for a total of 1,178,960 doses delivered so far.
+The province has received enough of the vaccine to give 86 per cent of its population a single dose.
+The province has used 91.39 per cent of its available vaccine supply.

-Yukon is reporting 359 new vaccinations administered for a total of 55,844 doses given.
-The territory has administered doses at a rate of 1,338.19 per 1,000.
-In the territory, 62.21 per cent (25,962) of the population has been fully vaccinated.
-There were 1,170 new vaccines delivered to Yukon for a total of 65,690 doses delivered so far.
+Yukon is reporting 435 new vaccinations administered for a total of 56,279 doses given.
+The territory has administered doses at a rate of 1,348.614 per 1,000.
+In the territory, 62.63 per cent (26,135) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Yukon for a total of 65,690 doses delivered so far.
 The territory has received enough of the vaccine to give 160 per cent of its population a single dose.
-The territory has used 85.01 per cent of its available vaccine supply.
+The territory has used 85.67 per cent of its available vaccine supply.

 Nunavut is reporting zero new vaccinations administered for a total of 32,196 doses given.
 The territory has administered doses at a rate of 831.379 per 1,000.
 In the territory, 38.60 per cent (14,949) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Nunavut for a total of 60,360 doses delivered so far.
 The territory has received enough of the vaccine to give 160 per cent of its population a single dose.
 The territory has used 53.34 per cent of its available vaccine supply.